 Kundalini Yoga, also known as the Yoga of Awareness, is an ancient Hindu spiritual practice, first developed thousands of years ago in India, that strengthens the nervous system through the use of breathing techniques, body postures, and meditation.
 Regular practice is believed to awaken the latent and powerful kundalini energy found at the base of the spine within every human being.
 Releasing this powerful life force through the use of prana (breath), asana (postures), mantra (sound therapy), and meditation, leads to an increase in self-awareness, intuition, and peace of mind.
 If requested, Dr. Ambardar will incorporate elements of Kundalini Yoga into our therapy sessions according to your level of comfort and individual needs.

 How long will I be in treatment?

 That is a personal decision that is entirely up to you.
 The ultimate goal of all therapy is to allow you to eventually complete therapy, equipped with the tools and behaviors that you need to lead a productive and happy life on your own.
 During your time at The Happiness Psychiatrist®, that will be our primary goal and you are free to discontinue therapy at any time.
-That being said, many patients do find it beneficial to continue seeing their therapist regularly over the long-run, whether on a weekly or bi-weekly basis.
+That being said, many patients do find it beneficial to continue seeing their therapist regularly over the long-run, usually on a weekly or bi-weekly basis.
 The ultimate decision is always up to you.
 If you are on psychiatric medications however, it is important that you do see your psychiatrist monthly for regular check-ups, lab work, and any medication adjustments that may be needed.

 I already have a great therapist that I see on a regular basis.
 Can I see Dr. Ambardar for medication management check-ups only?